International Postgraduate students

 Links to the Study Regulations for Research Degree Programmes, the Code of Practice for Research Degree Programmes, the online Student Handbook and other guidance material are available at: http://go.qub.ac.uk/CoPResearchDegrees.
 In accepting this offer of admission you are agreeing to meet the responsibilities for your academic studies and candidacy for a research degree as outlined in the Code of Practice for Research Degree Programmes.

 You are strongly advised to attend the orientation programme for new international students, prior to the start of your course.
 This is designed to help you familiarise yourself with the University and Belfast before you start your course and to let you meet other students and staff.
-Full details of the programme will be available online from June 2014.
+Full details of the programme will be available online from June/July 2017.

-The enclosed leaflet ‘Studying at Queen’s: Visas and the Points Based System’ and guidance notes highlight the changes in the UK Border Agency’s immigration procedures, together with general information about applying for a visa.
+The leaflet ‘Studying at Queen’s: Visas and the Points Based System’ gives details of the UK Visas and Immigration procedures, together with general information about applying for a visa.
 It is important that you read the information carefully and note any action that is required on your part.

 When you apply for a Tier 4 visa you must include a Confirmation of Acceptance Studies (CAS) number.
-The University will assign your CAS number through the UK Border Agency’s system.
+The University will assign your CAS number through the UK Visas and Immigration online system.
 The CAS number will be included in a letter called a CAS statement which will also have important information that you need for your visa application.
 You will only be sent a CAS statement if you have firmly accepted an unconditional offer of a place and provided details of your passport number and place of birth.

-The immigration rules are subject to change and it is your responsibility to check the UK Border Agency’s website before you make an application – http://www.ukba.homeoffice.gov.uk/studyingintheuk/.
+The immigration rules are subject to change and it is your responsibility to check the UK Visas and Immigration website before you make an application.

 INTO Queen’s offers a wide range of English Language and pre-sessional courses designed specifically for international students.
 Applicants who have been made an offer conditional on English Language and who achieve the required level of performance in an INTO English Language programme offered at Queen’s do not need to take/retake the IELTS or TOEFL test.